EternityX/deadcell-gui-2/README.md

 # DEADCELL-GUI-2
+### NOTICE I will set up a working example and build process when I get the time.

+---

 ### Event-driven UI library for gamehacking.
-Platform and rendering independent code is handled by ImGui.
+ImGui handles the platform and rendering independent code.
 Rewrite of [DEADCELL-GUI](https://github.com/EternityX/DEADCELL-GUI) but much more feature complete.
 This is purely GUI code, nothing else.

 ## Features
-- Event driven
+- Event-driven
 - Flex-box like layout model
 - Support for multiple windows
 - Modal/popout windows
-- Blur shader for titlebar (DX11 only)
+- Blur shader for title bar (DX11 only)

 ## Usage
 See [menu.cpp](https://github.com/EternityX/DEADCELL-GUI-2/blob/main/gui/menu.cpp) for an example.

 ## Preview
-**NOTE**: These images are slightly outdated
+Images are slightly outdated but the general design is the same

 ![image](https://github.com/user-attachments/assets/cbd5292f-5a03-4b6b-88bf-d62b51a1024a)
 ![image](https://github.com/user-attachments/assets/41601c02-6915-4f0f-a70d-23054fdb705a)

 ## Thanks
-- czapek for a lot of help with layout and shader code
+- czapek for a lot of help with the layout and shader code